[email protected]

 To learn more, check out “Introduction to Predictive Analytics for Engineering” webinar.

-Machine Learning for Changing Geometry Systems
+Machine Learning for Varying Geometry Systems

 Simulating domains with related but different geometries, meshes, or coordinate systems is a crucial piece of many workflows.
 Tasks such as geometry optimization, tolerance analysis, calibration to physical measurements, and uncertainty quantification on spatial responses all require handling varying geometries.

-SmartUQ's Changing Geometry Emulator extends the capabilities of SmartUQ's spatial emulation to capture the effects of inputs on spatial responses and the effects of inputs on the resulting geometry or mesh.
+SmartUQ's Varying Geometry Emulator extends the capabilities of SmartUQ's spatial emulation to capture the effects of inputs on spatial responses and the effects of inputs on the resulting geometry or mesh.
 This opens up fast and accurate surrogate modeling for all kinds of simulations and spatial meassurments.

-• Changing Geometry Example
+• Varying Geometry Example

 UQ for Decision Making